fmagrini/bayes-bay/docs/source/installation.rst

         $ source <path-to-new-env>/<env-name>/bin/activate

       At this point you effectively have a 'clean' Python installation.
-You can now install and use BayesBridge, following the instructions at step 2.
+You can now install and use BayesBay, following the instructions at step 2.
 When you are finished, you can run the command

       .. code-block:: console

         $ deactivate

       and your system will return to its default state.
-If you want to use BayesBridge again, simply re-run the 'activate' step above; you do not need to repeat the installation process.
-Alternatively, you can remove BayesBridge and the virtual environment from your system by running
+If you want to use BayesBay again, simply re-run the 'activate' step above; you do not need to repeat the installation process.
+Alternatively, you can remove BayesBay and the virtual environment from your system by running

       .. code-block:: console